 Before Growing Out Your Beard, Try These Steps

-If you are just starting to grow your beard out, there are a couple of things you can do at the very beginning to help your beard grow thicker later:
+If you are just starting to grow your beard out, there are a couple of things you can do at the very beginning to help your first beard hairs grow thicker later:

 1.Take Good Care of Your Skin

-Healthy skin is the framework of a strong and thick beard.
+Healthy skin is the framework of the best beard for a strong and thick beard.
 Washing your face daily will help promote circulation, exfoliate the skin, get rid of those dead skin flakes, and free up your pores.
 Moreover, a quality moisturizer can help keep your skin healthy.
-After a while, you’ll start to notice substantial beard growth, which will eventually lead to a thicker beard.
+After a while, you’ll start to notice substantial beard growth, which will eventually lead to thick facial hair and a thicker beard.

 2. Exercise Regularly

 Another thing you can do to improve the quality of your beard is to exercise regularly.
 While all physical activities help your beard grow thicker, some are more effective than others.
-Cardio workouts, cycling, walking, running, and dancing are proven to make your beard grow thicker quicker.
+Cardio workouts, cycling, walking, running, and dancing are proven to make your beard healthy and grow thicker quicker.
 Exercising boosts testosterone, which promotes healthy follicles and hair growth.
-It also improves blood circulation, which provides all the nutrients your beard needs to live its best life.
+It also improves blood circulation, which provides all the nutrients your beard follicles need to live their best life.

 3. Reduce Stress Whenever Possible

-Excessive stressing increases the cortisol in your body.
+Excessive stress increases the cortisol in your body.
 This, in turn, harms testosterone development.
 Stress also can constrict the blood vessel, making it more difficult for key nutrients to reach the hair follicles.
 Build healthy habits.
-Try meditating or whatever you are used to doing to reduce stress (expect smoking and drinking).
-You will be surprised at how much your beard health will improve after eliminating the stressors from your life.
+Try meditating or whatever you are used to doing to reduce stress (except smoking and drinking).
+You will be surprised at how much your beard and hair health will improve after eliminating the stressors from your life.